Quantum determinism and completeness restored by indistinguishability and long-time particle detection: Introduction

-The application of the Born rule has become prevalent for the probabilistic interpretation of measurement outcomes.
-While this facilitates the use of classical concepts and language to describe quantum phenomena and properties, the trade-off is in the necessity to consider the measurement device as classical.
+As stated in Ref.~\cite{Bassi2013}, either of the following three courses of action can in principle be chosen to manage the conceptual difficulties that plague the interpretation of actual measurement data: i/ a change of interpretation of quantum mechanics; ii/ a change of its mathematical formulation; iii/ a modification of the theory.
+As of yet, no breakthrough is in sight, and the application of the Born rule that fostered the probabilistic interpretation of measurement outcomes remains prevalent.
+While this facilitates the use of classical concepts and language to describe quantum phenomena and properties, the trade-off is in the necessity to consider the measurement device as classical \cite{tHooft2016}.
 Ceasing to apply the Born rule would allow to discard the notion of probabilities being a constitutive element of quantum mechanics thereby paving the way to its deterministic interpretation.
 The cost would then be a more elaborate description of the detection process.
 Given the widespread use of the theory in its probabilistic interpretation and its achievements, one may argue that while not minor, the matter remains a specialized problem with no strong consequence for experiments as discussed in a recent editorial~\cite{editorial2022}.
 However, Werner Heisenberg's assertion that: ``\emph{What we observe is not nature in itself but nature exposed to our method of questioning}'' \cite{Heisenberg}, can serve as a warning against the systematic use of any methodology that eludes fundamental difficulties to interpret experimental data.

 The present work is devoted to the analysis of measurement in quantum physics experiments to provide a more adequate view of the theory by avoiding its probabilistic interpretation.
 The article is organized as follows.
 In Section II, we critically discuss the Born rule as a corner stone of most of the research in quantum physics.
 We show that not only it is possible to dismiss it but that it must be abandoned for the modeling of single-event measurements.
 In Section III, we discuss key aspects of quantum physics experiments, notably that they are fundamentally based on statistical processes.
 To substantiate our critical discussion, we provide two illustrative examples: The Schr\"odinger cat experiment and the Bell experiment in Sections IV and V respectively.
 The article ends with a discussion and concluding remarks.